More about Azure Cost Management

 The three top public cloud service providers are Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP)—with AWS clearly in the lead with 40% market share.
+No matter which cloud provider you choose, it's important to master AWS, GCP, or Azure Cost Management.

-However, under the cloud-first leadership of Microsoft CEO Satya Nadella, Microsoft Azure is determinedly closing that gap.
+Although AWS is clearly in the lead with 40% market share, under the cloud-first leadership of Microsoft CEO Satya Nadella, Microsoft Azure is determinedly closing that gap.
 In October of 2017 Microsoft announced that its annualized revenues in 2017 from Microsoft Azure and other cloud-related services (such as the Office 365 workplace software) will be $20.4 billion — already achieving the cloud revenue milestone that the company set for itself in 2018.

 When it comes to storage, Azure offers cost-effective options for unstructured data and object storage for both rarely-accessed (cold) and frequently-accessed (hot) data.
 Azure’s Blob Storage has three different tiers (Cool, Hot and Archive), which offer trade-offs between the cost of the storage vs. the data accessibility SLA.